irz/linux-fb-arm-asm/README.md

-# Working with Linux Framebuffer using ARMv7 assembly
+# Working with Linux Framebuffer using ARMv7 assembly and NEON
-I wanted to practice working with framebuffer on custom board running on i.MX6DL using ARM ASM.
-The goal was to render Mandelbrot set using scalar floating point instructions and play with NEON SIMD/vector extension.
+This repo contains Mandelbrot set renderer implemented in ARM assembly for [G3 display module](https://www.reachtech.com/products/touchscreen-display-modules/g3-modules/) (a custom i.MX6DL-based embedded board running Linux).
+The rendering is directly to the Linux framebuffer using syscalls from asm.
+The project includes both scalar implementation using ARM floating-point instructions and optimized version using NEON SIMD for vectorized computation.
+It serves as a demonstration of direct framebuffer access, performance tuning and use of NEON extensions for parallelism in graphics workloads.

 ## Contents
 **getfbinfo.c**

 Basic code to query Linux framebuffer settings like resolution and LCD pixel format.
-This knowledge will come in handy when writing ASM.\
+This knowledge will come in handy when writing asm.\
 To build run _make getfbinfo_

 **mandelbrot.s**